santiago-afonso/RivalSearchMCP/README.md

 - **Progress Tracking**: Real-time progress reporting for long-running operations
 - **Data Export**: Multiple format support (CSV, JSON, SQL) for trends data
 - **Intelligent Crawling**: Smart website traversal with configurable depth and modes

+## Changes in this fork vs upstream

+On top of the upstream `main` branch, this fork currently includes a small number of local changes tailored for stdio usage and easier local testing:

+- **Stdio‑friendly server startup** – middleware and custom HTTP routes are only registered when `ENVIRONMENT=production`, so stdio mode runs without HTTP middleware that expects an HTTP context.
+- **Safer rate limiting middleware** – the rate limiting middleware now guards access to `fastmcp_context.client_id`, avoiding attribute errors when the context is missing or partial.
+- **HTTP client configuration tweaks** – `fastmcp>=2.0.0` is explicitly added to `requirements.txt`, and the shared `httpx.AsyncClient` is configured with `verify=False` to work around SSL certificate issues in constrained environments.
+- **Multi‑engine search metadata** – when Bing is the primary engine, the multi‑search summary now includes a `successful_engines` count in the metadata, making it easier for clients to understand how many engines returned usable results.
+- **Local testing & setup helpers** – local helper files such as `QUICKSTART.md`, `MCP_CONFIG.md`, `SUMMARY.md`, and simple stdio test scripts (`test_stdio.py`, `test_google_search.py`) are provided to make it easier to verify the server locally and to document the stdio configuration.

 ## Documentation